 It's the season of pumpkin everything!
 October rings in all of the fall vibes and these are the perfect muffins to make on a cool, fall morning.
 As a diabetic, it is essential to keep you blood sugar levels in check throughout the day and eating bakery items made with traditional refined sugar and carbohydrates can lead to blood sugar spikes.
-The reason I love these muffins is because you can ditch the blood sugar spike and dig into pumpkin spice deliciousness!
+The reason I love this diabetic pumpkin spice muffin recipe is because you can ditch the blood sugar spike and dig into pumpkin spice deliciousness!

 - 1 C. pumpkin puree

 - 1/4 C. coconut oil, melted and cooled

 - 2 eggs, at room temperature

 - 1 1/2 C. whole wheat flour or oat flour

 - Preheat oven to 350°F and line a 12-cup muffin tin with liners.